 The program requires a minimum of 90 semester hours beyond the baccalaureate degree.
 Courses from previous graduate work may be counted toward the 90 hours.
 At least 45 of the 90 hours must be earned at UofL.
 These 45 hours will include the 18 hours fulfilling residency and the 12 hours required for dissertation credit.

-Professional Specialty (42 hours).
+Professional Specialization (42 hours).
 Each student will choose one of five specializations.
 The particular coursework in any student's program will vary according to specific specialization requirements, program Committee decisions, and individual background and interests.

 Knowledge Development and Utilization (27 hours).
 Each student will carry out a substantial, creative project of scholarly quality.
 In developing dissertation topics, students are required to select topics that enable them to demonstrate the ability to conduct inquiry into processes and problems of educational institutions or community organizations.
 This component includes: